 Activate via: Settings > Careers Page

 Various options are available for use in creating a careers page.
-We recommend building an Advanced Careers Page as it offers the most customizability without requiring significant web development work.
+We recommend building your careers page via the site builder as it offers the most customizability without requiring significant web development work.
 API and embedded job widget options are also available.
-These are the best options for adding jobs directly on your own website, but require coding work from your web development team.
+These are the best options for adding jobs directly on your own website but require coding work from your web development team.

-- Add editors for the Advanced Careers Page.
+- Invite editors for the Careers Page site builder.
 These are usually people from your marketing or design teams.

 - Create a page that has a Header section, 'About' section, Benefits section and Jobs section.